Inquire

 Applicants for the Beginners Program (students who will be 18 months to about 3 years of age on September 1) visit with their parent(s)/guardian(s) for approximately 30 minutes.
 They will spend one-on-one time with one of our two lead Beginners teachers in the classroom while the other students are outside.
 These visits are designed as a two-way opportunity.
 This is a chance for you to observe our faculty in action with your child and see the Montessori materials as they are presented by our teachers at this level.
 At the same time, teachers are watching for age-appropriate development of the child in motor skills, expressive and receptive communication, and social-emotional interaction.
 We honor that all children develop at their own pace and recognize that growth is often uneven and not linear in nature.

-Applicants for Children’s House (students who will be 2.9 to 5 years of age on September 1) visit the classroom for approximately 45 minutes.
+Applicants for Children’s House (students who will be 2.9 to 5 years of age on September 1) visit the classroom for approximately 30 minutes as well.
 Applicants and their parent(s)/guardian(s) spend time in one of our three Children’s House classrooms during the morning work cycle.
 The child will work one-on-one with a teacher interacting with the environment, the prepared materials, and the other children.
 This is a chance for the teacher to observe the child, for the parent(s)/guardian(s) to observe the teacher in action, and for the child to become acquainted with the Montessori classroom.
+The parent(s)/guardian(s) will be asked to step out of the classroom at one point to discuss in more detail the child, the parents’ expectations, and answer any additional questions.

 Applicants for the Lower and Upper Elementary programs (students entering grades 1-6 in September) will spend the whole morning in the classroom with the teachers and their peers.
 Parents will be asked to drop their child off in the morning with a snack and then pick up their child in a few hours.
 Students will have a chance to fully engage with the classroom materials and other students and get a sense of the flow of the morning work cycle.